ylhyra/ylhyra_content/not_data/content/explanations/Adverbs/Prepositions.md

 ***

-==Prepositions that can either cause the second or the third case== Several prepositions can cause either the [[second case]] or the [[third case]] depending on context.
+## Prepositions that can either cause the second or the third case
+Several prepositions can cause either the [[second case]] or the [[third case]] depending on context.
 A general rule is that:

 *The [[second case]] {{þf}} indicates that the subject is moving relative to the object.